-In Fall 2021, OakDOT will begin construction of a pedestrian and bicyclist safety improvement project called Crossing to Safety.
+In Spring 2022, OakDOT will begin construction of a pedestrian and bicyclist safety improvement project called Crossing to Safety.
 The improvements are along Park Blvd at its intersections with 1) Excelsior/Alma Pl/Grosvenor Pl, and 2) 13th Ave/East 38th St within walking vicinity of Edna Brewer Middle School.
 Crossing to Safety is jointly funded by the Measure KK Infrastructure Bond and the Active Transportation Program (ATP) Grant administered by the Metropolitan Transportation Commission (MTC).
 Both these funding sources include large portions that prioritize school safety from which the funding for this project is awarded.

 Crossing to Safety was developed for the purpose of improving safety for students who walk or bike to Edna Brewer.
 The concept was developed with input from stakeholders including neighborhood associations, nearby schools, and bicycle and pedestrian advocates.
 Along with the construction of the Lower Park Blvd Complete Streets Project which is underway, OakDOT will be constructing the Crossing to Safety Project to implement safety improvements that have been a part of the overall Park Blvd Corridor discussion.

 For the intersection of Park/Excelsior/Grosvenor/Alma, the project will:

 - Expand the sidewalk on the southeast corner of the intersection (in front of the Canyon Design Build office) so that crossing Park Blvd on foot from this corner becomes shorter in distance and safer from a two-stage crossing to a one-stage crossing, i.e., pedestrians will no longer be required to wait in the median island for the signal to change.